debops/debops/docs/ansible/roles/debops.docker_server/getting-started.rst

 to use the :ref:`debops.pki` role to secure the connection between the client and the Docker server.

-Docker manages its own network bridge and :command:`iptables` entries.
-On hosts that don't use upstream Docker packages, the :program:`ferment` Python script will be installed in a Python virtualenv to allow :program:`ferm` firewall to reload Docker firewall rules automatically, however it does not fully support Docker yet, so be aware of this when you modify the firewall configuration.
-You can restart :command:`docker` daemon to make sure that all firewall rules are set up correctly.

-On hosts with upstream Docker enabled and :command:`ferm`, a special post-hook script will be installed that restarts the Docker daemon after :command:`ferm` is restarted.
-In this case, :command:`ferment` will not be installed.
+On hosts with :command:`ferm` firewall support enabled, a special post-hook script will be installed that restarts the Docker daemon after :command:`ferm` is restarted.

 The :command:`docker-compose` script will be installed on hosts with upstream Docker, in a Python virtualenv.
 It will be automatically available system-wide